kaylode/survival-fm/README.md

   Survival Head ─────────────────┘
 ```

-The survival head is modular: any head (Cox, DeepHit, MTLR, PC-Hazard, …) can be plugged in on top of the TabPFN embedding, enabling a clean 6 × 6 embedding × head ablation grid.
+The survival head is modular: any head (Cox, DeepHit, MTLR, PC-Hazard) can be plugged in on top of the TabPFN embedding, enabling a clean embedding × head ablation grid.

 ---